 ‘Thalia’ is a cultivar of N. triandrus, a species commonly called “Angel’s Tears.”
 Perhaps the angels are crying with joy because they’re just as happy at the return of spring as we are.

 This heirloom variety has bright white petals and bright white cups, with two to four flowers per 14 to 20-inch stem.

 ‘Thalia’ will bloom in mid- to late spring.

 You can purchase ‘Thalia’ bulbs in packs of 10 at Burpee.

 I don’t know about you, but after this deep dive into the eye-catching attributes of these varieties, I’m feeling a bit giddy and want to plant enough drifts to include them all.

 I’ll admit, though, I have a particular penchant for those with pink tones, and those are the ones that will find a home in my soil this fall.

 Which daffodil cultivars have turned your head?
 Let me know in the comments below.

-If you enjoy learning about different varieties of flowering bulbs, I’ll bet you enjoy these articles too:
+If you enjoy learning about growing daffodils, I’ll bet you enjoy these articles too:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee, Eden Brothers, and Nature Hills Nursery.
 Uncredited photos: Shutterstock.